Sanne's books

 The Ministry of Solutions and the house full of treasures

-The house in the woods belongs to Isaac's father, who is a hoarder.
+Nina, always looking for adventure, suspects she has stumbled upon a case for the Ministry when she hears Isaac, a new teacher at her school, mutter I don’t know where to start to himself.
+Nina and her best friend Alfa follow him to a cottage in the woods that belongs to Isaac's father, who is a hoarder.
 There are boxes up to the ceiling, furniture everywhere.
 It’s dark and damp.
 Somewhere, amid all the rubbish, there are treasures: Isaac's father used to collect fossils, gemstones, and antique books.
-Hence, Isaac wants to clean the house himself; he knows there are things that cannot be thrown out.
 Moreover, buried between the boxes are the notes on an important invention that could make cars more environmentally friendly.
 The children need to find this invention before the Silvermen do.

 The Ministry of Solutions and the Silverboy